Khinkali are Georgian dumplings, but also popular in Armenian and Azerbaijani cuisine.

 - 200 g veal for the filling

 - 2 big onions for the filling

 - 1 tsp coriander ground, for the filling

-- salt, pepper to taste, for the filling
+- salt, black pepper to taste, for the filling

 - 1 cup lukewarm water for the dough

-- 1 tbsp vegetable oil for the dough
+- 1 tbsp canola oil for the dough

 - pinch of salt for the dough